 - George Sackett, St. Louis Community College — volunteer coordination

 - Jeff Stevens, University of Florida Health — design (print)

-- Tom Wojciechowski, Daemen College — registration; giveaways
+- Tom Wojciechowski, Daemen College — vice-chair; registration; giveaways

 - Jason Woodward — technology